CamarenaAI/Cloud-Fundamentals/Wings : Core Tech_T5_Extreme Automation Leveraging the Best of Cloud(14734)/Module 1/DevOps.md

 - Mock: Code designed to stand in for a piece of code that contains dependencies to enable unit tests

 #### Testing philosophy
+- Tets-driven development (TDD): The practice of wiritng a failing test first, and then writing the code that causes the test to pass
+- Behavior-driven development (BDD): The practice test in a simple end-user-behavior-centric language
+- Acceptance test-driven development (ATDD): The practice of agreeing on acceptance test before development to establish what is to be delivered
+##### The Big Three Testing Metrics
+- Cycle Time - time from the start of work to delivery
+- Velocity - value delivered per unit time
+- Customer satistafaction - how well a product/service met the customer's needs.
+NPS scores and bug reports work well here

 #### Unit testing in action